grassrootseconomics/org-website/content/Blog/regenerative-agriculture.md

 Author: James Thiong'o
 Date: Dec 20, 2020
 Slug: regenerative-agriculture
 Summary: The motivation given by accepting community currency will eventually be repaid with their ability to use it to purchase food from the farm.

-tags

-: regen,agroforestry,syntropic,kwale,food security,food forest
+Tags: regen,agroforestry,syntropic,kwale,food security,food forest

 ![image](images/blog/regenerative-agriculture1.webp)